-- Develop editing skills by asking pupils to evaluate, edit and publish others' work. - · Recant personal stories using the characters provided. - Create new fairy tales e.g. Little Red Riding Hood meets The Three Little Pigs. - For older pupils, why not try www.toonddoo.com this software has more features and looks a little more authentic.
+- Develop editing skills by asking pupils to evaluate, edit and publish others' work. - Recant personal stories using the characters provided. - Create new fairy tales. - For older pupils, why not try www.toondoo.com this software has more features and looks a little more authentic.